 TEET TORIM: “In marketing, you never sell a product, but the idea of a product!”

 “I have always been able to sell ideas; it has been a skill that has guided me throughout my life.
 Such a story happened to me when I was in the 7th-8th grade.
-For some reason, I was put under house arrest, and as punishment, I had to read the novel "Anna Karenina" (two parts, both 500+ pages).
+For some reason, I was put under house arrest, and as punishment, I had to read the novel Anna Karenina (two parts, both 500+ pages).
 This punishment was an incredible obstacle in my way because no child can understand why he needs to read 1000+ pages indoors when it's sunny outside.
 But then I had an idea and turned to my brother with the idea that I would only read the first part; he would read the second and retell it to me so that I wouldn't have to read it myself.
-My brother read the second part of "Anna Karenina", and I am still reading my part.
+My brother read the second part of Anna Karenina, and I am still reading my part.